troyQQngu/dont-forget-me/README.md

 # dont-forget-me

 This project provides an AI-assisted workflow that helps a non-profit employee manage donor relationships.
-The assistant currently supports two workflows:
+The assistant currently supports three complementary workflows:

-1. Generate a prioritized to-do list for the current day based on a weekly schedule and donor information.
+1. Generate a prioritized to-do list for the current day based on a weekly schedule, rich donor notes, and any custom directives you provide.
-2. Produce a meeting strategy for a specific donor, including talking points, gift ideas, and follow-up suggestions.
+2. Produce a meeting strategy for a specific donor, including talking points, gift ideas, preparation steps, and follow-up suggestions aligned to your objectives.
+3. Reflect on a meeting recap to surface missed opportunities, follow-up actions, and questions you still need to ask.

 ## Project layout